Law of April 6, 1830

-The Law of April 6, 1830 was issued because of the Mier y Terán Report to counter concerns that Mexican Texas, part of the border state of Coahuila y Tejas was in danger of being annexed by the United States.
-Immigration of United States citizens had begun to accelerate and the law specifically banned any additional American colonists from settling in Mexican Territory, which included California and Texas, along with the areas that would become Arizona, parts of Colorado, Nevada, New Mexico, and Utah.
+Law of April 6, 1830 was issued because of the Mier y Terán Report to counter concerns that Mexican Texas, part of the border state of Coahuila y Tejas was in danger of being annexed by the United States.
+Immigration of United States citizens, some legal, most illegal, had begun to accelerate rapidly.
+The law specifically banned any additional American immigrants from settling in Mexican Territory, which included California and Texas, along with the areas that would become Arizona, parts of Colorado, Nevada, New Mexico, and Utah.
 It also stopped the import of more slaves into Texas.

 Background

 In 1827 and 1829, the United States offered to purchase Mexican Texas.

 Both times, President Guadalupe Victoria declined to sell part of the border state.
 After the failed Fredonian Rebellion in eastern Texas, the Mexican government asked General Manuel Mier y Terán to investigate the outcome of the 1824 General Colonization Law in Texas.
-In 1829, Mier y Terán issued his report, which concluded that most Anglo Americans tried to isolate themselves from Mexicans.
+In 1829, Mier y Terán issued his report, which concluded that most Anglo-Americans tried to isolate themselves from Mexicans.
 He also noted that slave reforms passed by the state were being ignored.